 Academic commitments.
 Students returning to participate in an academic commitment, such as orientation, a musical or theatre rehearsal or event, a student teaching commitment, or any other event that is required to fulfill a curricular expectation are allowed to return the day before the commitment begins.

 Campus work.
 Students who request an early arrival to begin work on-campus full-time may do so without charge during the full week before the start of classes.
 Early arrival charges will be waived beginning the day before the work commitment begins, but no earlier than August 21.
 Students whose campus work begins before August 21, will be incorporated into the summer housing program and assessed the appropriate associated charges.

 Athletes.
 Athletes participating in fall sports may arrive as indicated by the coaching staff, typically on the day of or the day before the team's first scheduled practice.

 Significant travel distance.
 Students who reside more than 450 miles from campus may request an additional day before standard move-in or their first commitment to help accommodate family travel needs.
 Students who return to campus from outside the United States are allowed to return up to five additional days before standard move-in or their first commitment to help account for international travel itineraries and minimize the effects of jet-lag.
 Submission of travel itineraries or ticket stubs may be requested so that travel dates can be verified before charges are waived.

 Student organization leaders.
-With permission from an advisor, leaders of Registered Student Organizations (RSOs) may arrive on campus beginning August 22.
+With permission from an advisor (and a request from the advisor to ORL), leaders of Registered Student Organizations (RSOs) may arrive on campus beginning August 22.
 Each organization will be charged the appropriate arrival fee that corresponds to their leadership's arrival.
 Organizations are encouraged to plan for this expense in their yearly budgets.